 If your relative would remain in the U.S. without you, a denial is more likely if your relative is healthy and self-sufficient, and doesn’t need your help taking care of other family members in the United States.
 After denials of cases such as this, you still have the option to file a motion to reopen or reconsider, or submit a new application, but your chances of approval will not necessarily increase unless you are able to persuade a new decision-maker that your qualifying relative would experience extreme hardship.

-Keep in mind when you prepare an I-601 waiver application that the cause of your inadmissibility may itself be an aggravating factor and negatively affect your chance of approval.
+Keep in mind when preparing an I-601 waiver application that the cause of your inadmissibility may itself be an aggravating factor and negatively affect your chance of approval.
 Even if the law permits you to file a waiver application, your chances of success are less if you were found inadmissible for fraud or willful misrepresentation, or for criminal grounds.

 If you have aggravating factors present, you will need to show a much higher level of extreme hardship for your qualifying relative.
 You will also want to submit evidence of mitigating factors.
 Mitigating factors can overcome aggravating factors, particularly if they are directly related.

 The level of discretion and subjectivity involved in adjudicating I-601 waiver applications means you can never guarantee a positive outcome.
-It is always a good idea to consult with an immigration attorney who has extensive experience filing waiver applications.
+It's always a good idea to consult with an immigration attorney who has extensive experience filing waiver applications.
 It is through experience that attorneys can identify those factors that can make or break your application.